gaolongsen/gaolongsen.github.io/_posts/2024-12-20-ViconTutorial.md

 ---
-layout: post
+title: "Tutorial for Vicon System Setup and Usage"
-title: Tutorial for Vicon System Setup and Usage
+date: 2024-12-21T16:00:00-04:00
-date: 2024-12-21 16:00:00-0400
+categories:
-description: This would be like an instruction to help the newer to learn how to setup and use Vicon in just one day.
+  - blog
-tags: Vicon System
+tags:
-categories: sample-posts
+  - Motion Capture System
-related_posts: false
+  - Vicon
-giscus_comments: false
+  - Robot Hardware
 ---

 # **How to set up and use Vicon System within just one day?**